MicrosoftDocs/azure-stack-docs/azure-stack/operator/give-app-access-to-resources.md

 An application that deploys or configures resources through Azure Resource Manager must be represented by its own identity, known as a security principal.
 Just as a user is represented by a user principal, an app is represented by a service principal.

 The identity can also be used to delegate only the necessary permissions to the user or app.
 For example, a configuration management app might use Azure Resource Manager to inventory Azure resources.
-The app would first be registered in the directory, then added to the "reader" role at the appropriate scope, limiting the app to read-only access.
+The app would get registered in the directory, then added to the "reader" role at the appropriate scope, limiting the app to read-only access.

 ## Overview